AntigmaLabs/nanochat-rs/README.md

 the reference while keeping the code minimal.

+> [!WARNING]
+> Experimental and focus on inference for now.

 ## Features
 - Native rust
 - Integration with HuggingFace
 - Centralized model loader resilient to tensor name changes
-- Minimal surface area to keep cognitive load low (not production-grade, performance-readability trade-off)
+- Minimal surface area to keep cognitive load low (not production-grade, performance-simplicity trade-off)
 - Compatible with tiktoken `.pkl` tokenizer configs

 ### Main difference with the referenced nanochat